 Older style refrigerant gases have high GWP and contribute to greenhouse gas emissions.
 As a result we have successfully trialled CO_2 transcritical refrigeration plants in five of our new stores, delivering a minimum energy saving of 10% when compared with previous refrigeration designs.
 We have subsequently amended our Refrigeration Design Brief in southern Australian states while we trial the technology in warmer northern Australian climates.
-Our CO_2 transcritical refrigeration design has a lower indirect and direct emission profile.
+Our CO_2 transcritical refrigeration design has a lower indirect and direct emission profile meals to people in need since 2003 in all supermarkets